The Office of Postdoctoral Services welcomes Duke postdocs to virtual orientation!

 Applicants must hold a PhD, MD, PharmD, DVM, or equivalent doctoral-level degree.
 The NIH LRPs will accept applications from Sept 1 – Nov 16.
 Don’t miss your opportunity to learn how you could receive up to $100,000 in educational debt relief!

-Watch LRP Videos on the NIH Grants Channel
+Watch session on the NIH Grants Channel

-Developing Your NIH K99/R00 and BWF Career Awards at the Scientific Interface (CASI)
+BWF Career Awards at the Scientific Interface (CASI)

 Postdocs often seek awards providing independent funding and financial support to facilitate the transition to faculty.
-The NIH Pathway to Independence Award (K99/R00) is a competitive award that supports postdoctoral researchers through the final years of their postdoctoral work and as they transition to independent scientists.
 Career Awards at the Scientific Interface (CASI), offered by the Burroughs Wellcome Fund (BWF; headquartered in RTP), presents an award that provides $560,000 over five years to bridge advanced postdoctoral training and the first three years of faculty service.
-Both awards are open to non-US citizens from all countries.
-CASI awardees may conduct their research at US or Canadian institutions.
+BWF recently enhanced their CASI awards with increased postdoctoral stipend levels ($80,000-$85,000), and assistance to offset childcare expenses (up to $5,000/year).

-Speaker: Tammy Collins, PhD, is a Program Officer at the Burroughs Wellcome Fund, a nonprofit philanthropic organization whose mission is to nurture a diverse group of leaders in biomedical sciences to improve human health.
+Speaker: Tammy Collins, PhD, is a Program Officer at the Burroughs Wellcome Fund (BWF), a nonprofit philanthropic organization whose mission is to nurture a diverse group of leaders in biomedical sciences to improve human health.
 At BWF, Collins directs the Career Awards at the Scientific Interface (CASI) program and the Innovations in Regulatory Science Awards (IRSA).
 Prior to joining BWF, she was the Director of the Office of Fellows’ Career Development at the National Institute of Environmental Health Sciences (NIEHS).

 Scholars@Duke